 Project Dashboards

-Project Dashboards can be accessed from within a Project or through the Dashboard Library.
-To access from a Project, go to Projects in the left-side navigation, select a Project and open its Dashboard.
-To access via the Dashboard Library go to Dashboards in the left-side navigation.
+Project Dashboards can be accessed from within a Project or through the Library.
+To access from a Project, go to Projects in the left-side navigation, select a Project, and open its Library.
+To access via the Library, go to Library in the left-side navigation.
 Project Dashboards can be created in any Collection: SCHEDULED, PENDING, ARCHIVED and TEMPLATES.

 1 | Every Project has a Dashboard |

-A Project Dashboard springs to life with sample Widgets and Groups the very first time a Project Manager accesses it.
+A Project Dashboard is automatically created with sample Widgets and Groups the first time a Project Manager accesses it.
 After that, they can customize it in Design Mode.
 Everyone with access to the Project sees the same widgets and data.

-This lesson covers Project Dashboards which capture data from a single project.
-Use Workspace and Package Dashboards to monitor work across multiple projects.
+This lesson covers Project Dashboards, which capture data from a single project.
+To capture work across multiple projects, use Workspace Dashboards or Package Dashboards.

-See the Dashboards lesson to learn about components that are common across all Dashboards: View Mode, Design Mode, Layout, Widgets, Widget Groups, Settings, Scope and Filtering.
-The Widgets & Groups lesson can help you decide how to display your Project data.
+See the Dashboards to learn about components that are common across all Dashboards: View Mode, Design Mode, Layout, Widgets, Widget Groups, Settings, Scope, and Filtering.

 2 | Project Dashboard Scope & Filtering |